google/pygtrie/README.rst

-pytrie is a Python library implementing a trie data structure.
+pygtrie is a Python library implementing a trie data structure.

 Trie data structure, also known as radix or prefix tree, is an ordered tree associating keys to values where all the descendants of a node